Malitha123/hearing-aid-FYP/README.md

 ### Evaluation
+- You can download the NOIZEUS dataset from this [link](http://ecs.utdallas.edu/loizou/speech/noizeus/).
+Sinhala database is included in the repo.

-To evaluate the performance, go to each folder and run the 'main.m' file
+- To evaluate the performance, go to each folder and run the 'main.m' file